hpe-storage/scod/docs/learn/persistent_storage/index.md

 ##### <u>Nodes</u>

 ![](img/node.png) <br /> <br />
-The nodes in a cluster are the machines (VMs, physical servers, etc) that run your applications and cloud workflows.
+The nodes in a Kubernetes cluster are the machines (VMs, physical servers, etc) that run your applications and cloud workflows.
 The Kubernetes master controls each node; you’ll rarely interact with nodes directly.

-##### <u>Kubernetes Master</u>
+##### <u>Master</u>

 ![](img/master.png) <br /> <br />
-The Kubernetes master is responsible for maintaining the desired state for your cluster.
+The Kubernetes master is responsible for maintaining the desired state of your cluster.
 When you interact with Kubernetes, such as by using the kubectl command-line interface, you’re communicating with your cluster’s Kubernetes master nodes.

 !!!
 Note
     "Master” refers to a collection of processes managing the cluster state.
-Typically all these processes run on a single node in the cluster, and this node is also referred to as the master.
-The master can also be replicated for availability and redundancy.
+Typically all these processes run on a single node within the cluster, and this node is also referred to as the master.
+The master can be replicated for availability and redundancy.

-##### <u>Cluster</u>
+##### <u>Kubernetes Cluster</u>
 ![](img/cluster.png) <br /> <br />
 In Kubernetes, nodes pool together their resources (memory and CPU) to distribute workloads.
 A cluster is comprised of a control plane, master and worker nodes, and physical machines that allow you to run your container workloads on.